zahrahaji10/marketing-agency/README.md

 ## Content

-This document provides the the following information;
+This document provides the the following information on the methods used to refactor the webpage;

 **HTML**